 IBC Relaying Guide

-CosVM uses IBC (Inter-Blockchain Communication protocol) to enable cross-chain transfer of tokens.
+CosVM uses (Inter-Blockchain Communication protocol) to enable cross-chain transfer of tokens.
 To support this capability it relies on relayers, processes that can be run by anyone which constantly scan for outbound packets on one chain and submits these packets alongside corresponding proofs on the destination chain.
 This section describes how one can setup a relayer and create new connections between chains.
 There are two standard implementations:

-Hermes built in Rust
+built in Rust

-Go Relayer built in Go
+built in Go

-for the version of ibc-go that is currently used.
+Check the for the version of ibc-go that is currently used.

-Hermes is an open-source Rust implementation of an IBC relayer released as part of the ibc-relayer-cli
+is an open-source Rust implementation of an IBC relayer released as part of the ibc-relayer-cli

 crate.
 It includes a CLI for relaying packets between Cosmos SDK chains, as well as Prometheus metrics and a REST API.